securityfirst/tent-content/contents_en/communications/radios-and-satellite-phones/high-frequency-radios.md

 The disadvantages are:

-*   Not secure ? anybody can listen in;
+*   Not secure - anybody can listen in;
-*   Requires registration and licensing in most countries;*   Transmission strength varies during the day depending on solar activity;*   ?skip zone?: no reception between maximum extent of direct wave (ground wave)  and  longer  radius  starting  with  the  closest  reflections  from  the ionosphere;*   Staff have to be trained in order to take full advantage of the network; and
+*   Requires registration and licensing in most countries;*   Transmission strength varies during the day depending on solar activity;*   'Skip zone': no reception between maximum extent of direct wave (ground wave) and  longer radius starting with the closest reflections from the ionosphere;*   Staff have to be trained in order to take full advantage of the network; and
 *   Technical expertise needed for installation, and HF can interfere with other electronic equipment if not installed correctly.